Camphul/Trampoline/README.md

 The readme provides a bunch of information regarding the endpoints, dummy users.
 I also added a PostMan collection so you can easily test the api through postman.

+## Changelog and Versioning

+A changelog can be found under [CHANGELOG.md](CHANGELOG.md).

 ## Contributing

 If you wish to contribute please read the guidelines as described in [CONTRIBUTING.md](/CONTRIBUTING.md)

+## Branches

+All the changes before publishing to maven central will be pushed to the `next-release` branch.
+This branch will be merged to `master` before building and deploying the maven central.

 ## License